aklump/loft_docs/source/qs--linking.md

 ### Using RAW Html

-If you are going to write plain HTML, you write your headers using an `id` attribute like vanilla HTML, but your anchor tag `href` must use the same format as per Markdown.
+If you are going to write plain HTML, you write your headers using an `id` attribute like vanilla HTML, but your link tag `href` must use the same format as per Markdown.

 page one: _ex--alpha.md_